A Hard Day (2021 film)

-A Hard Day is a 2021 Filipino action thriller film directed by Lawrence Fajardo and produced by Arlene Tamayo.
+A Hard Day is a 2021 Philippine action thriller film directed by Lawrence Fajardo and produced by Arlene Tamayo.
 It is based on the 2014 South Korean film of the same name by Kim Seong-hun, starring Dingdong Dantes and John Arcilla and it is an official entry to the 2021 Metro Manila Film Festival.
-The movie was produced by VIVA Films and was also distributed by GMA Pictures.
+The movie was produced by VIVA Films.